MechMindRobotics/mecheye_halcon_samples/area_scan_3d_camera/hand_eye_calibration/README.md

 The sample contains an operator that can switch the reference frame in which the point cloud is output from the camera.

 The default setting is not to switch the reference frame.
-If you would like to switch to the robot reference frame, please locate the following operator in the **captureTranformedPointCloud** procedure, and replace `false` with `true`.
+If you would like to switch to the robot reference frame, please locate the following operator in the **captureTransformedPointCloud** procedure, and replace `false` with `true`.

 ```halcon
 set_framegrabber_param (AcqHandle, 'Scan3dCoordinateTransformEnable',false)